geerk/toradbapi/README.md

   raise gen.Return(entities)
 ```

 Demo project is under demo.py file.
-Also there are plenty examples in tests.py.
+Also there are more examples in tests.py.

 Only Python 2.7 supported for now.